-The achievement of all entry conditions67 allows the execution of the Incentive Systems for the Personal Financial Advisors Identified Staff, which have been approved in previous years and provide a cash and/ or shares instalment in 2022.
-In particular, these are 2017, 2018, 2019 and 2020 PFA Incentive Systems, for which the Board of Directors approved on February 9, 2022:
+The achievement of all entry conditions73 allows the execution of the Incentive Systems for the Personal Financial Advisors Identified Staff, which have been approved in previous years and provide a cash and/or shares instalment in 2023.
+In particular, these are 2018, 2019.
+2020 and 2021 PFA Incentive Systems, for which the Board of Directors approved on February 7, 2023:

-- the payment of the third shares instalment to the beneficiaries of 2017 PFA Incentive System, in coherence with the equivalent cash amount approved by the Board of Directors with the resolution of January 9, 2017; - the payment of the second shares instalment and the third cash instalment to the beneficiaries of 2018 PFA Incentive System, in coherence with the equivalent cash amount approved by the Board of Directors with the resolution of January 10, 2018;
+- the payment of the third shares instalment to the beneficiaries of 2018 PFA Incentive System, in coherence with the equivalent cash amount approved by the Board of Directors with the resolution of January 10, 2018. - the payment of the third shares instalment and the second cash instalment to the beneficiaries of 2019 PFA

-66 The data relating to the assignments are included in the information reported in paragraphs 3.2.1 and 6 of the Remuneration Report and in the Annex II.
+72 The data relating to the assignments are included in the information reported in paragraphs 3.2.1 and 6 of the Remuneration Report and in the Annex II.

-67 With reference to the cash tranches, reference is made to the 2021 entry conditions, for the shares tranches, reference is made to the 2020 entry conditions, in consideration of the unavailability period.
+73 With reference to the cash tranches, reference is made to the 2022 entry conditions, for the shares tranches, reference is made to the 2021 entry conditions, in consideration of the unavailability period.